hmcts/cnp-azuredevops-libraries/README.md

 If you need to use a different set of variables for your build then you can pass the `multiRegion` parameter and set this as `true`, the default is `false`.

-Using multi region requires the below environments folder structure for the build repository.
+Using multiple region support requires the below environments folder structure for the build repository.

     Repo
     ├── environments                                       # Environment specific .tfvars files